ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windows_armpl/2-multithreading.md

 ```

 {{% notice Note %}}
-To facilitate explaining the topic, this repository is forked from original author [here](https://github.com/marcpems/SpinTheCubeInGDI) with some modifications to aid in the following explanations.
+To facilitate explaining the topic, this repository is forked from the original author [here](https://github.com/marcpems/SpinTheCubeInGDI) with some modifications to aid in the following explanations.
 {{% /notice %}}

 ## Quick Introduction

-Click the SpinTheCubeInGDI.sln then you will open the entire project.
+Click the SpinTheCubeInGDI.sln to open the project.
-Before you build up the project, here is quick introduce of this project.
 This source code implements a Windows application that renders a spinning 3D cube.

 Four of key components are:
- - Shape Generation: Generate the vertices for a sphere using a golden ratio-based algorithm.
+ - Shape Generation: Generates the vertices for a sphere using a golden ratio-based algorithm.
+ - Rotation Calculation:
- - Rotation: The application uses a rotation matrix to rotate the 3D shapes.
-The rotation is applied around the X, Y, and Z axes.
+   The application uses a rotation matrix to rotate the 3D shape around the X, Y, and Z axes.
 The rotation angle is incremented over time, creating the animation.
- - Calculation: This code apply two options to calculate:
+This code apply two options to calculate:
     - Multithreading: The application utilizes multithreading to improve performance by distributing the rotation calculations across multiple threads.
-    - Arm Performance Libraries: Use for optimized calculations.
-Will explain in next session.
+    - Arm Performance Libraries: Used for optimized calculations.
+(Explained in the next session)
  - Drawing: The application draws the transformed vertices of the shapes on the screen, using Windows API.
  - Performance Measurement: The code measures and displays the number of transforms per second.

-### Calculation Option#1 -- Multithreading
+## Calculation Option#1 -- Multithreading

 In this learning path, our focus is on the impact of different Calculation option on performance.
 The multithreading implement on the project involved two of functions: